MintyOrb/writing/the_speed_of_light_is_slow.md

 In any case it could be that if the speed of light were faster or slower, we wouldn't notice anyway...the speed that our neurons fire, giving rise to our thoughts and perceptions, is governed by the speed of light.
 So while the 'absolute speed' could be slower or faster, the relative speed of our perception to this 'absolute speed' would remain the same.

-It's probably a good that it's _not_ infinite, though.
+It's probably a good thing that it's _not_ infinite, though.
 Afterall, a finite speed of light is what keeps everything from happening all at once.

 <!-- Do you better understand the speed of light?
 Still have questions?
 Let us know. -->